-Student Health Services, Danforth Campus
+Student Health and Well-Being Services, Danforth Campus

-The Habif Health and Wellness Center provides medical and mental health care and health promotion for undergraduate and graduate students on the Danforth Campus.
-Habif staff members include licensed professionals in Medical Services, Mental Health Services and Health Promotion Services.
-Please visit Habif in the lower level of Dardick House on the South 40 or the Habif Health and Wellness Center website (https://students.wustl.edu/habif-health-wellness-center/) for more information about Habif's services and staff members.
+The Habif Health and Wellness Center provides medical, psychiatric, and health promotion services for undergraduate and graduate students on the Danforth Campus.
+Please visit the Habif Health and Wellness Center website (https://students.wustl.edu/habif-healthwellness-center/) for more information about Habif's services and staff members.